foxnorth228/crud_api/README.md

     - "start:dev": start server in development with nodemon
     - "start:prod": webpack builds bundle into folder prod and then starts this bundle
     - "start:multi": start server with multiply workers that process requsts
+6. Users store in memory, without any files